bestie/terrestrial/README.md

 # SequelMapper

+## TL;DR

+* A Ruby ORM that enables DDD and clean architectural styles.
+* Persists plain objects while supporting arbitrarily deeply nested / circular associations
+* Provides excellent database and query building support via the excellent [Sequel library](https://github.com/jeremyevans/sequel) and so has excellent database support and query building options.

 ## What is it?

 SequelMapper (working title) is a new, currently experimental [data mapper](http://martinfowler.com/eaaCatalog/dataMapper.html) implementation for Ruby.
 Put simply it takes data from a database and populates your objects with it while keeping them both isolated from one another.
-In contrast to Ruby's many [active record](http://martinfowler.com/eaaCatalog/activeRecord.html) implementations, domain objects can be free from persistence concerns, and can be plain Ruby objects with no special inherited or mixed in behaviour.
+In contrast to Ruby's many [active record](http://martinfowler.com/eaaCatalog/activeRecord.html) implementations, domain objects can be free from persistence concerns and require no special inherited or mixed in behavior in order to be persisted.

 Features include:
 * Associations (belongs_to, has_many, has_many_through)